jsinger67/parol/crates/parol/README.md

 It receives fixes on branch `release1.0`
 You should use the latest releases available on crates.io with version >=1.

-* Version 2 is still in its Beta phase.
+* Version 2 is stable and production ready with all the usual disclaimers.
 It receives fixes on branch `release2.2`

+* Version 3 is stable and production ready with all the usual disclaimers.
+It receives fixes on branch `release3.1`

-* Version 3 is still in its Beta phase.
+* Version 4 is in development but released versions can quite safely be used.
+Watch CHANGELOG closely and update when new releases are published.

 ## Dependencies